suhininalex/IdeaClonePlugin/index.md

 Use **File \| Settings** to setup plugin.

-> Changes may cause a full reindexing of the current project
+> NB!
+Changes to the settings may cause a full reindexing of the current project

 ![](https://github.com/suhininalex/IdeaClonePlugin/blob/gh-pages/images/settings.png?raw=true)